ghost1372/Documents/source/winUICommunityCommon/helpers/updateHelper/index.md

 title: UpdateHelper
 ---

+{% note warning %}
+We moved all namespaces into a single namespace.
+No matter which (WinUICommunity) library you use, the namespace is always as follows
+For use in the Xaml:
+`xmlns:wuc="using:WinUICommunity"`
+For use in the Csharp:
+`using WinUICommunity;`
+{% endnote %}

 you can use UpdateHelper for checking application updates from github release page

 first you must create a new release tag in github repository, tag version must be in this format : `1.0.0.0`